isabella232/mobile-services.pt-BR/help/android/analytics-main/states.md

    }
    ```

 The `"State Name"` is reported in the `View State` variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-Em outras interfaces `View State` do Analytics, é relatado como `Page Name`e `state views` é relatado como `page views`.
+Em outras interfaces do Analytics, `View State` é reportado como `Page Name`e `state views` como `page views`.

 ## Send additional data {#section_CFDB4F944496401786A145C209AB387C}